 If you can’t monetise your blog using affiliate links, sponsored content or digital product sales, then ads can be a good source of income for sites that get a lot of traffic.

 Online adverts have a bad reputation, so it’s understandable why many bloggers do not want to go down this route.
-Adverts can make your site look different, even cheap sometimes, so it’s important that you work alongside a good ad network or broker who will ensure that only relevant ads are displays.
+Adverts can make your site look different, even cheap sometimes, so it’s important that you work alongside a good ad network or broker who will ensure that only relevant ads are displayed.

 Many online ads blend in a lot better than they used to, so they just look like the rest of the content on the page and won’t mess up your general aesthetic too much!